 About the Concert

-Core Memory is a performing arts project based in southern Rhode Island.
+Core Memory is a performing arts venture based in southern Rhode Island.
 We present public concerts each month that showcase emerging artists from around the world.
 Our concerts take place in a modern home near the village of Peace Dale, in South Kingstown.

 Doors open at 7:00 pm and the performance begins promptly at 7:30.
 After the concert, you’ll have an opportunity to meet the performing artists and learn more about their backgrounds and career plans.